RiceL123/ricelang-playground/frontend/app/about/about.md

   .process(await fs.readFile('./about.md', 'utf8'););
 ```

 With this, I was able to write the documentation in [markdown](https://markdownguide.org/) / [Obsidian](https://obsidian.md) and have it compiled to html at build time with static site generation automatically thanks to the [Nextjs app router](https://nextjs.org/docs/app).
+Having one source of truth is always lovely to have.

-Similar to the Language Definition page, I wrote this about page in [markdown](https://markdownguide.org/) / [Obsidian](https://obsidian.md) and then had it converted to html at build time (although the [Mermaid](https://mermaid.js.org/) diagrams are hydrated on client side).
+Similar to the Language Definition page, I wrote this about page in [markdown](https://markdownguide.org/) / [Obsidian](https://obsidian.md) and then had it converted to html at build time (although the [Mermaid](https://mermaid.js.org/) diagrams are hydrated on the client side).
 This made the writing process so much more enjoyable.
 ## Conclusion
 The project took around 14 weeks to complete and was very rewarding.
 I learnt a lot about compilers, Wasm and everything else required to build the playground.
 Overall, a great project for the books.
 ### Technologies